 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Philipp Tripal, Step : Please make sure to practice the handling and culture of organoids in advance.
+The viability and integrity of the cells is a prerequisite of the experimental success.

 Section – Results